 In 1994, the Wentworth-Douglass Charity Classic was created to honor the memory of a special child, Pete Gabarro, who lost his battle with cancer.
-Today, 28 years later, it has raised nearly $2.5 million dollars and touched the lives of thousands of babies, children and families throughout the Seacoast region.
+Today, this “must-play” tournament it has raised nearly $2.7 million dollars and touched the lives of thousands of babies, children and families throughout the Seacoast region.

 Registration fees include 18 holes of golf with cart, complimentary breakfast and snacks on the course, premium giveaway and post-tournament lunch during the awards ceremony.

 For tournament details and questions, please contact Cristine More, CFRE, Vice President for Philanthropy at email@example.com or 603.609.6678